How to build

 From activity

-→ to inactivity.
+→ reducing inactivity.

 We didn't present.
 We worked alongside.